hyperledger-cacti/cacti/examples/discounted-cartrade/README.md

 ## Abstract

 Cactus discounted-cartrade is a sample application that adds employee discounts to the original Cactus cartrade.
 In this application, when the users transfer the car ownership in the cactus cartrade, they present their employee proofs to the rent-a-car company to receive an employee discount.
 We implement the employee proofs by proofs on Hyperledger Indy.
-As with the original application, car ownership is represented by a Fabcar chaincodetoken on Hyperledger Fabric, which can be exchanged for ETH currency on a private Ethereum blockchain.
+Car ownership is represented by a [asset-transfer-basic](https://github.com/hyperledger/fabric-samples/tree/release-2.2/asset-transfer-basic) chaincodetoken on Hyperledger Fabric, which can be exchanged for ETH currency on a private Ethereum blockchain.
 This Business Logic Plugin (BLP) application controls a process from employee certification using Hyperledger Indy to payment using Ethereum.

 ![discounted-cartrade image](./image/discounted-cartrade-image.png)